bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

    (push it to call stack)
 4. create new DeclarationEnvironment called `funcEnv`
 5. point both LE and VE to `funcEnv`
-6. Evaluate the function code
+6. evaluate the function code
-7. Remove `calleeContext` from call stack.
+7. remove `calleeContext` from call stack.

-**When a enter a block scope -**
+**When we enter a block scope -**

 1. save current value of LE as oldLE
-2. create new DeclarativeEnvironment called blockEnv
+2. create new DeclarativeEnvironment called `blockEnv`
-3. point LE to blockEnv
+3. point LE to `blockEnv`
 4. Evaluate the function code
 5. point back LE to oldLE